camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 _Subscription example_
-In this example we illustrate a request for a roaming status subscription.
+In this example, we illustrate a request for a roaming status subscription.
 Requester did not provide a wished expiration time for the subscription.
-In the response server accepts this request and set an subcription end one year later.
+In the response, server accepts this request and sets a subscription end one year later.
 This is an illustration and each implementation is free to provide - or not - a subscription planned expiration date.

 Request: